nham/noats/aluffi_ch0.md

 Conversely, it is not clear how to provide a proof that does not look at values.
 We will be content with supplying a different proof here, not by contrapositive.
 If $f \circ g = f \circ h$ implies $g = h$, consider all functions from a singleton set $\{0\}$ to $B$.
 In this case, $f \circ z_1 = f \circ z_2$ means that $f(z_1(0)) = f(z_2(0))$.
 This implies $z_1(0) = z_2(0)$ But we can find functions $z$ mapping $0$ to any and every element in $B$.
 So for all $b,c \in B$, $f(b) = f(c)$ implies $b = c$.
 I.e., $f$ is injective. $\Box$

+To go along with the above fact about left inverses and injections, we have: a function is surjective iff it has a right-inverse.
+Surprisingly this depends on the axiom of choice, but at this point I'm resigned to it.
+The axiom of choice is essentially the cost of doing business with infinite sets, which are often useful.

+Adding these two facts together, we get: a set is bijective iff it has an inverse.

+This is the reason that Aluffi talks about bijections being "isomorphisms" of sets: in a category, an isomorphism is a function with a two-sided inverse.
+So bijections actually are the isomorphisms in the category of sets.

 ## Categories